5 Questions Your Couples Therapist Must Ask Before You Get Divorced

 @kirstietaylorr Replying to @drnaomisedani at this point Regain should sponsor me for all the free advertising ive done for them 😅 #datingreminder #couplestherapy #therapy #relationshipadvice ♬ original sound - Kirstie | Dating Advice

 She explains further that progress can be made in as little as three months but it can also take much longer.
 If you’re committed, time won’t be an issue.
 Feuerman agrees and adds that it's important to engage fully in the tasks involved.
 She asks, "Are you following through on tasks the therapist asks of you?
 Couples counseling takes many months, often one to two sessions a week."
-Only then can you really start figuring out a solution?
+Only then can you start figuring out a solution.

 RELATED: Should You Divorce?
 5 Important Steps To Figure Out If It's Time

-4. Are you polling too many people about your marriage
+4. Are you polling too many people about your marriage?

 It's natural to want to share your feelings with your family and friends but that doesn’t necessarily mean you should.
 Feuerman explains that dishing about your spouse in "play-by-play negative highlights" will ultimately prove disastrous if you choose to stay together.
 "You are going to then have the extra challenge of explaining your choice if you decide to stay with your spouse.
 Friends and family may not be willing to forgive or see your spouse in the same light again after your disclosures."